pvital/clitest/README.md

 * Both STDIN and STDOUT are catch, you can also test error messages.

-* To test STDOUT and the exit code at the same time, add a `;echo $?` after the command.
+* To test STDOUT/STDERR and the exit code at the same time, add a `;echo $?` after the command.

 * Use an empty `$` prompt to close the last command output.